Idempotency & Event Deduplication

 );

-const currentVersion = await db.getSubscriptionVersion(event.subId);
+const version = await db.getSubscriptionVersion(event.subId);

-if (event.sequence <= currentVersion) {
+if (event.sequence <= version) {

-return { action: 'DEDUPLICATE', reason: 'STALE_SEQUENCE' };
+return { action: 'DEDUPLICATE', version }; // β οΈ stale / replay

 }